Niroth36/SimpleEshop/INFRASTRUCTURE.md

 ### How It's Used in SimpleEshop
 ArgoCD is used for continuous deployment, specifically:
-- Monitoring the GitOps repository for changes
+- Monitoring the GitOps directory for changes
 - Automatically syncing the Kubernetes manifests with the cluster
 - Providing a UI for visualizing the deployment status